-California Acupuncture Board Department of Consumer Affairs 1747 North Market Boulevard, Suite 180 Sacramento, CA 95834 (916) 515-5200 www.acupuncture.ca.gov
+California Acupuncture Board

+Department of Consumer Affairs

+1747 North Market Boulevard, Suite 180

+Sacramento, CA 95834

+(916) 515-5200

+www.acupuncture.ca.gov

-ICAOM is also approved by the Hawaii State Board of Acupuncture.
-ICAOM is approved to participate in Title IV Students Loans by the United States Department of Education and approved to enroll non-immigrant students (F-1) by the United States Department of Immigration.
-ICAOM is also approved for veteran's education benefits by the State of Hawaii Commission on Higher Education.
-ICAOM is a member of the Council of Colleges of Acupuncture and Oriental Medicine and a member of the National Network Libraries of Medicine.
-ICAOM is approved by the California Acupuncture Board.
+- ICAOM is also approved by the Hawaii State Board of Acupuncture. - ICAOM is approved to participate in Title IV Students Loans by the United States Department of Education and approved to enroll non-immigrant students (F-1) by the United States Department of Immigration. - ICAOM is also approved for veteran's education benefits by the State of Hawaii Commission on Higher Education. - ICAOM is a member of the Council of Colleges of Acupuncture and Oriental Medicine and a member of the National Network Libraries of Medicine.